 1m < 60kph, 1.5m >60kph

-Thankyou to everyone for helping Safe Cycling Australia get this started, and for everyone who helped to ensure that it worked!
+Thankyou to everyone for helping Safe Cycling Australia get this started and getting it finished, and for everyone who helped to ensure that it worked!

 What we'll be doing for you.